Amazon FBM Helps Overcome Ongoing Supply Chain Problems

-Amazon FBM is the solution for sellers struggling to overcome Amazon’s persistent.
+Amazon FBM is the solution for sellers struggling to overcome Amazon’s persistent fee increases and inventory restrictions.
 These issues have been a constant topic of discussion since the onset of the global pandemic, and for good reason.
-They pervade every link of the chain, from the first mile to the last mile.
+They pervade every link of the supply chain, from the first mile to the last mile.

 At the head of the chain, the cost of materials and production have risen.
 In the middle of chain, transportation costs skyrocketed, with the price of a 40-foot shipping container quadrupling from July 2020 to July 2021.
 At the end of the chain, severe storage restrictions limit sellers’ ability to meet demand.

 On September 2, 2021, Amazon appeared to acknowledge the rising use of FBM by announcing a new Returns Performance Dashboard for seller-fulfilled returns.
 As FBM becomes more common in the wake of FBA restrictions, Amazon is trying to protect the customer delivery experience by requiring FBM to level-set with FBA quality.

 In the face of these challenges, manufacturers and sellers alike must seek ways to optimize every link in the Amazon supply chain.
 We’ve previously written on tactics to support each segment of the supply chain, which you can review here:

 In this post, we’re turning our attention to the end of the supply chain: Chiefly, on the immense benefits of adding Fulfillment by Merchant (FBM) as an alternative and supplementary fulfillment model to Fulfillment by Amazon (FBA) in their logistics strategy.

 First things first, what is FBM?
 Amazon FBM is the fulfillment model where the seller ships the product to the end consumer.
 This differs from FBA, where Amazon ships the product to the end consumer.

 FBA vs FBM

 The biggest difference between FBA and FBM is in who’s responsible for four areas:

 - Storing inventory